1DanielG/String_Manipulation_Project-Gutenberg/README.md

 For this mini-project, I have downloaded the **Importance of Being Earnest book** by **Oscar Wilde** for string manipulation and text mining.

 Who would you like to play, if you can pick your role?
 If you are like me you will probably like the character with the fewest lines or perhaps you will go with the character with the most lines.
-My goal is to read the book in R and using my string processing skills in order to count the number of lines each character get.
+My goal is to read the book in R and using my string processing skills in order to count the number of lines each character gets.

 Original book comes from the **Project Gutenberg** see [Project Gutenberg](http://www.gutenberg.org/ebooks/search/?query=importance+of+being+earnest) for more detail.